Church in Wales

 The Church in Wales (Yr Eglwys yng Nghymru) is an Anglican church in Wales, composed of six dioceses.

 The Archbishop of Wales does not have a fixed archiepiscopal see, but serves concurrently as one of the six diocesan bishops.
-The position is currently held by Andy John, Bishop of Bangor, since 2021.
+The position is currently held by Cherry Vann, Bishop of Monmouth, since July 2025.
+Archbishop Vann is the first woman to hold the post of Archbishop of Wales, and therefore the first to be an Anglican archbishop in the United Kingdom or Ireland.

 Unlike the Church of England, the Church in Wales is not an established church.
-Disestablishment took place in 1920 under the Welsh Church Act 1914.
+Disestablishment took place in 1920 under the Welsh Church Act 1914 but the Church still bears some of the characteristics of a 'State' church, especially in areas like marriage and burial grounds.

-As a province of the Anglican Communion, the Church in Wales recognises the Archbishop of Canterbury as a focus of unity but without any formal authority.
+As a province of the Anglican Communion, the Church in Wales recognises the Archbishop of Canterbury as a focus of unity, but without any formal authority.
 A cleric of the Church in Wales can be appointed to posts in the Church of England, including the See of Canterbury; a former Archbishop of Canterbury, Rowan Williams, was from Wales and served as Archbishop of Wales before his appointment to Canterbury.

 Official name

 The Church in Wales (Yr Eglwys yng Nghymru) adopted its name by accident.
 The Welsh Church Act 1914 referred throughout to "the Church in Wales", the phrase being used to indicate the part of the Church of England within Wales.
-At a convention (of the Welsh Church) held in Cardiff in October 1917, Mr Justice Sankey said that, while the name "the Church of Wales" appealed to him, he advised that there were good legal reasons why the name "the Church in Wales" should be adopted, at least at first, in order to follow the wording in the act.
+At a convention (of the Welsh Church) held in Cardiff in October 1917, Mr Justice Sankey said that, while the name "the Church of Wales" appealed to him, he advised that there were good legal reasons why the name "the Church in Wales" should be adopted, at least at first, to follow the wording in the act.
 The matter was therefore left at that convention for the second Governing Body to decide at its first session.